 Last Updated on

-Thinking of what to do with your old table that’s seen better days?
+Thinking of what to do with an old table that’s seen better days?
 Why not give it a makeover!
 And it doesn’t have to be expensive – use recycled bottle caps!

 Depending on the size of your table, you might need some time to collect enough bottle caps.
 You can ask for help from local bartenders.
 Get your friends to help you collect too.